-If you are married at the time of your death and have already begun to receive your Plan benefit in a form that provides a death benefit to your spouse, the Plan will provide your surviving spouse with a benefit beginning on the first of the month after your death.
+If you are married at the time of your death and have already begun to receive your plan benefit in a form that provides a death benefit to your spouse, the plan will provide your surviving spouse with a benefit beginning on the first of the month after your death.
 The benefit will be determined based on the payment election you made at the time you began receiving benefits.

-If you are married at the time of your death and have not started to receive your Plan benefit, your surviving spouse may elect to receive the single cash payment you would have received if you had separated from service on the date of your death.
-In lieu of this single cash payment, your spouse may elect to receive a life only annuity or a life-only cash refund annuity.
-See the section titled Other Forms of Payment under the Forms of Distribution section of this document for more information on these options.

-Your spouse may elect to begin payments sooner than your NRD, but the payments will be subject to actuarial reductions.
+If you are married at the time of your death and have not started to receive your Plan benefit, the Plan will provide your surviving spouse with a benefit beginning on the later of the date of your death or the date you would have reached your Normal Retirement Age.
+The benefit will be the survivor's portion of a 50% Joint and Spouse Annuity.
+The survivor's portion is 50% of the monthly annuity that you would have received had you elected a 50% Joint and Spouse Annuity.
+Your spouse may alternatively elect to receive a single cash payment equivalent to the survivor's portion of the 50% Joint and Spouse Annuity.
+Your spouse may elect to begin payments sooner, but the payments made prior to your NRD will be subject to actuarial reductions.
 Looking backwards from your NRD to the benefit start date your spouse selects, the reductions are as follows:

-- 1/15 for each of the five years your spouse's start date immediately precedes your NRD: - 1/30 for each of the next five years, or until your 55th birthday; - 1/50 for each of the ten years your spouse's start date immediately precedes your 55th birthday; and - 1/100 for each additional year by which your spouse's start date precedes your 55th birthday.
+- 1/15 for each of the five years your spouse's start date immediately precedes your NRD; - 1/30 for each of the next five years, or until you would have reached age 55; - 1/50 for each of the ten years your spouse's start date immediately precedes your 55th birthday; and - 1/100 for each additional year your spouse's start date precedes your 55th birthday.

 If the amount of the annuity described above is less than \$50, your spouse may elect to receive a payment of \$50 per month until he or she remarries, dies, or reaches age 62 (whichever comes first).
-At that time, any remaining benefit will be determined as described in the section titled Optional Death Benefit Under the Plan, based on the date the \$50 benefit payment commenced.
+At that time, any remaining benefit will be determined as described in the section titled Standard Survivor Benefit Under the Plan, based on the date the \$50 benefit payment commenced.